The Chess Memory Palace cover

 Imagine a great white shark, perhaps the shark from the film Jaws.
 Imagine its strength as it powers its body through the water, the sound of the waves, its sharp white teeth.
 Imagine its gaping mouth and your fear (thrill?) as you watch it.
 What does it feel like as it bites you?

-It is not pleasant to be bitten by a shark!
+It is not pleasant to be bitten by a shark.
 But this makes the point that your images should be vivid and compelling.
 The best will make you laugh or physically react.
 You don’t always need to “break the fourth wall” and participate in your images, but you must always feel like they are right in front of you, not watched passively on a screen.
 Think theatre, not cinema.

-Harry just had time to register its handsome green cover, emblazoned with the golden title The Monster Book of Monsters, before it flipped onto its edge and scuttled sideways along the bed like some weird crab. […] “Ouch!”
 The book snapped shut on his hand and then flapped past him, still scuttling on its covers.
 Harry scrambled around, threw himself forward, and managed to flatten it.
 Uncle Vernon gave a loud, sleepy grunt in the room next door.

 Note how many senses are used: the visually bright cover, the sound of the book scuttling and flapping, the pain as it snaps on Harry’s hand.
 Most important of all is the story of Harry hunting the book around his room while trying not to wake his uncle.
 These all combine to make a very compelling description.
 When I visualise lore, I imagine The Monster Book of Monsters.

 Children’s TV is also a good source of images.
 This is because it expresses objects in simple and bold form, and anthropomorphises liberally.
-It is not unusual to see a talking coach (g6), machine (c6), or even a dinner plate (dish, a6).
+It is not unusual to see a talking coach (g6), machine (Nc6), or even a dinner plate (dish, a6).
 You can turn pretty much anything into a character by adding limbs and a face.

-As you build your memory palaces, your picture words will become recurring characters that you see again and again.
+As you build your memory palaces, your picture words will become recurring characters that you encounter again and again.
 This makes them easier to remember.
 The first time you memorise lore, it will take some effort to make a compelling picture.
 The second time, it will be much quicker.
 Soon you will be creating pictures fluently.

 Robust composite images